 Looking for cheap American-style street food?
 Look no further than this collection of food stalls selling hot dogs, hamburgers and other fast foods for seriously cheap prices.

-TIP: These stalls can be found on Adolfo Lopez Mateos street near the Miguel Hidalgo intersection for dinner only.
+Where?
+These stalls can be found on Adolfo Lopez Mateos street near the Miguel Hidalgo intersection for dinner only.
 See my Isla Mujeres map below for a dropped pin.

 WHERE NEXT?
-Heading to Playa del Carmen or Isla Holbox?
+Playa del Carmen or Isla Holbox?
 Here’s my Budget Guide to the Yucatan Peninsula

 Place: Isla Mujeres